Not in Victoria?

 Published on Posted on

-As tax time has arrived and we get the paperwork and receipts ready to lodge our tax returns, it’s common to wonder “do I have to pay tax on my WorkCover payments?”
+Tax time has arrived.
+As we get the paperwork and receipts ready to lodge our tax returns, it’s common to wonder “do I have to pay tax on my WorkCover payments?”

 The answer to this depends on the type of WorkCover payment you’re receiving (or have received).